Ariiees/AVS-PI/README.md

 ## Current Prototype Scope

 AVS is a research prototype.
 The evaluated implementation handles one camera, one LiDAR, and one GPS stream; uses fixed, dataset-calibrated reduction policies; and provides prefix-durable append recovery rather than full transactional isolation.
 Review the code and configuration before using it for production or safety-critical workloads.

+## Acknowledgements

+This work was supported in part by Western Digital and by the National Science Foundation Grant.
+We thank Western Digital for their support and feedback on the storage-system design and prototype evaluation.
+Any opinions, findings, conclusions, or recommendations expressed in this repository are those of the authors and do not necessarily reflect the views of Western Digital or the National Science Foundation.